drpatrik/combatris/README.md

 The default port is 11000 and default broadcast IP are 192.168.1.255 Use the environment variables COMBATRIS_BROADCAST_PORT and COMBATRIS_BROADCAST_IP to change the port and broadcast IP accordingly.

+The network protocol is UDP based and uses a sliding window for handling lost and out of order packages.

 ## Build Combatris